alexpdp7/alexpdp7/misc/self-hosting.md

 Today, I feel that people are migrating from Twitter to BlueSky.

-Twitter was a good free service that allowed people to publish their thoughts for everyone to see.
+Twitter was a good gratis service that allowed people to publish their thoughts for everyone to see.
 Twitter has had hundreds of millions of users, and many large organizations have trusted Twitter for their public communication.

 However, Twitter is a non-interoperable system controlled by a private company.